usfomicshub/usfomicshub.github.io/wiki/markdowns/Hub_FAQ.md

 * We are all scientists, and in a perfect world, the Spirit of Discovery would be the sole reason for our existence.
 However!
 The Spirit of Discovery must ultimately be sustained by grant-money, and as such, our primary purpose is to facilitate high-caliber omics research to build a nationally-competitive Program for securing this funding.

-* Our Core was established with ___ as an investment in the future and growth of USF Genomics.
-Thanks to this support, we're currently able to provide _____ services (RNAseq training) for free to our USF community, as well as initial hours of consultation on omics-related projects per PI.
-Through these initiatives just over the past year, we've already seen promising Community engagement (from PI's, staff, and trainees), productive interdisciplinary collaborations, and a number of successful extramurally-funded proposals.
+* Our Core was established with University funds as an investment in the future and growth of USF Genomics.
+Thanks to this support, we're currently able to provide select services/workshops (RNAseq training, Microbiome data-analysis training) for free to our USF community, as well as initial hours of consultation on omics-related projects per USF PI.
+Through these initiatives just over the past year, we've already seen promising Community engagement (from PI's, staff, and trainees), productive interdisciplinary collaborations, and a number of successful intra- and extramurally-funded proposals.

 * As an academic institutional Core, The USF Genomics Facility and Omics Hub consulting services are not actually allowed to make profit.
 And don't worry, we don't!
 We do, however, need to recoup a percentage of operating-costs to continue to justify our existence and ensure continued availability of these resources.